 I saw this recipe over at Kevin & Amanda the other day and immediately knew that I wanted to make it.
-Of course, I made some changes to fit the ingredients I had on hand and my personal preferences.
+Of course, I made some changes to fit the ingredients I had on hand and my personal preferences and ended up with this Creamy Spinach and Sausage Pasta.
 The bones of the recipe, though, are perfect.
-It’s a one skillet meal, it cooks in about 30 minutes, and it’s got everything I want (pasta, meat, vegetables, and cheese).
+It’s a one skillet meal, cooks in about 30 minutes, and it’s got everything I want (pasta, meat, vegetables, and cheese).
 That’s a winner in my book.

 I nixed the heavy cream in the original recipe because I figured that between the cheese and sausage, there’d be plenty of fat/creaminess going on, and I was right.
 The end result was rich, but not so much so that you’ll get a belly ache.
 I also added fresh spinach because I have a HUGE bag in my fridge just waiting to be used up.
 Plus, I felt that the recipe needed a little green.